LinkedIn is one of — if not the — most effective social networks for selling.

 Your Customers’ Connections

+LinkedIn sends notifications to you when a connection makes a change in their profile.
+(Prospects must allow updates to be distributed first, so use this tactic in tandem with another one.)
 Every job change is a potential opportunity.
-Perhaps a current customer is transitioning to a different company -- they’ll probably be eager to implement a tool they already know.
+Perhaps a current customer is transitioning to a different company — they’ll probably be eager to implement a tool they already know.
 Or maybe your champion just made a lateral move.
 Could their new department benefit from your product like their old one did?

 To see when people in your network have been promoted, changed jobs, or moved to a new company, periodically scroll through your Notifications section.